 There are a number of ways to invest and make money in real estate.
 For example, you could:

 - Buy a home and rent it out as a vacation property.
+For instance, as a way of generating passive income.

 - Purchase a house or apartment complex and rent it out for residential living.